Smock948/smock948/README.md

 ## This is a simple chess game coded in Python: https://github.com/Smock948/ChessGame

+## This is a hash map coded in Python from Data Structures: https://github.com/Smock948/HashMap

 <!--
 **Smock948/smock948** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.